 The Division of Environmental Sustainability advocates for green changes to Boston College’s campus through working with the Office of Sustainability, directing the Sustainability Action Committee, and other avenues.

-The Student Assembly (SA) acts as the legislative branch of the UGBC by working to enact legislation, conduct surveys, and address student concerns and needs on campus.
-The SA structure consists of four standing committees that work toward the aforementioned goals in an effort to better the BC student experience within their respective policy areas.
+The Senate acts as the legislative branch of the UGBC by working to enact legislation, conduct surveys, and address student concerns and needs on campus.
+The Senate structure consists of four standing committees that work toward the aforementioned goals in an effort to better the BC student experience within their respective policy areas.
 These committees include the Academic Affairs Committee, the Community Relations Committee, the Intersectionality Committee, and the Student Life Committee.
-Each committee is overseen by a SA representative who serves as a committee chair.
+Each committee is overseen by a Senate representative who serves as a committee chair.
 Please refer to the “Contact Your Representative” tab to learn about your representatives and the “Meet Your Committee Chairs” tab to learn more about the chairs and their respective committees.